punchplatform/kooker/README.md

 !!! info

-    You need to be online to run this quick start guide
+    You need to have internet access

 This command will :